 Founded by celiacs, Bard’s gluten-free beer is the one I hear about the most.
 I have seen it top a survey as the best in taste.
 You can read the rave reviews on many gluten-free blogs and forums, probably because it is America’s first gluten-free beer.
 It is malt brewed with 100% malted sorghum.
 In a response to my inquiry, Bard’s states that their beer tests at 5 parts per million (ppm) gluten.

 Damm Daura is imported into the U.S. from Barcelona, has been awarded, for the second time, the “world’s best gluten-free beer”.
 It is known for retaining the same taste and as regular beer, its creamy hops-flavored froth, and tests at less than 6 ppm (parts per million) gluten.
 The FDA’s proposed allowance is 20 ppm.
-Their motto, “The Beer of Barcelona.”
+However, it is made from barley and then later extracted.
+The testing for gluten in beer is unreliable as beer breaks down the gluten.
+For those who are not gluten intolerant, you will be able to enjoy this beer.
+Estrella’s motto is “The Beer of Barcelona.”
 In Chicago Tribune’s gluten-free beer taste taste, done by non-gluten-free dieters, it was stated that Estrella’s gluten-free beer “tastes like a can of beer.”

 Other beers tested were in the taste test were: